Ph.D. Program Director and Associate Professor Bei Yu and the 2021 Ph.D. cohort

 We do not accept or reject applicants based on test scores.
 We review applications holistically.
 We look at all application materials, not just test scores, in order to make admissions decisions.

-Admissions decisions are made by a committee.
-Individual faculty do not make admissions decisions and cannot guarantee admission decisions for any applicant.
-All applicants for the Ph.D. are carefully evaluated on all of their application materials by the Doctoral Committee for their:
+Admissions decisions are made by the PhD committee, and faculty with relevant research interests.
+All applicants for the Ph.D. are carefully evaluated on all of their application materials for their:

 - Research interests as they relate to faculty interests

 - Intellectual ability as reflected in standardized tests and performance in coursework

 - Readiness for the Ph.D. reflected through research and personal statements

 Applicants are strongly encouraged to contact faculty with relevant research interests before submitting their applications.
 Explore the list of research areas and corresponding faculty on the research areas webpage.